 About the authors

 Richard W. Hughes is one of the world’s foremost experts on ruby and sapphire.
-The author of several books and over 170 articles, his writings and photographs have appeared in a diverse range of publications, and he has received numerous industry awards.
+The author of many books and over 170 articles, his writings and photographs have appeared in a diverse range of publications, and he has received numerous industry awards.
 Co-winner of the 2004 Edward J. Gübelin Most Valuable Article Award from Gems & Gemology magazine, the following year he was awarded a Richard T. Liddicoat Journalism Award from the American Gem Society.
 In 2010, he received the Antonio C. Bonanno Award for Excellence in Gemology from the Accredited Gemologists Association.
 The Association Française de Gemmologie (AFG) in 2013 named Richard as one of the Fifty most important figures that have shaped the history of gems since antiquity.
 In 2016, Richard was awarded a visiting professorship at Shanghai's Tongji University.
-2017 saw the publication of Richard and his wife and daughter's Ruby & Sapphire • A Gemologist's Guide, arguably the most complete book ever published on a single gem species and the culmination of nearly four decades of work in gemology.
+2017 saw the publication of Richard and his wife and daughter's Ruby & Sapphire • A Gemologist's Guide, arguably the most complete book ever published on a single gem species and the culmination of four decades of work in gemology.
 In 2018, Richard was named Photographer of the Year by the Gem-A, recognizing his photo of a jade-trading market in China, while in 2020, he was elected to the board of directors of the Accredited Gemologists Association and was appointed to the editorial review board of Gems & Gemology and The Australian Gemmologist magazine.
 In 2022, Richard published Jade • A Gemologist's Guide, while 2024 brought Broken Bangle • The Blunder-Besmirched History of Jade Nomenclature.
+His jade trilogy was completed in 2025 with his translation of Heinrich Fischer's Nephrite and Jadeite.

 Wimon Manorotkul has been involved with gems and gemology since 1979, as a lab gemologist, instructor and photographer.
 She is an Accredited Gemologist from Bangkok's Asian Institute of Gemological Sciences and for many years directed their lab.
 Wimon also qualified as a Fellow (with honors) of the Gemmological Association of Great Britain.
 A skilled gem photographer, her images have been featured in books and magazines around the world, particularly Ruby & Sapphire: A Collector's Guide, along with Ruby & Sapphire: A Gemologist's Guide and Inside Out | GEM• ology Through Lotus-Colored Glasses.
 Wimon not only photographs gems, jewelry and mineral specimens, but is also an expert photomicrographer.
 In 2013, she founded Lotus Gemology with her husband, Richard Hughes, and daughter, E. Billie Hughes.